The Trade Desk Inc. (TTD) Just Got Our Attention

 TTD’s Market Performance

-TTD stocks went up by 27.59% for the week, with a monthly drop of -15.68% and a quarterly performance of -25.59%, while its annual performance rate touched -9.62%.
-The volatility ratio for the week stands at 8.34% while the volatility levels for the past 30 days are set at 8.47% for The Trade Desk Inc..
-The simple moving average for the period of the last 20 days is -5.26% for TTD stocks with a simple moving average of -14.43% for the last 200 days.
+TTD stocks went down by -4.88% for the week, with a monthly drop of -20.97% and a quarterly performance of -31.86%, while its annual performance rate touched -2.49%.
+The volatility ratio for the week stands at 7.36% while the volatility levels for the past 30 days are set at 8.03% for The Trade Desk Inc..
+The simple moving average for the period of the last 20 days is -4.70% for TTD stocks with a simple moving average of -16.54% for the last 200 days.

 Analysts’ Opinion of TTD